 On behalf of the Board of Directors, I am pleased to invite you to the Annual Meeting of Stockholders of Spanish Broadcasting System, Inc. ("SBS").
-The meeting will be held on Friday, June 7, 2013, at the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166 at 2:00 p.m.
+The meeting will be held on Friday, June 6, 2014, at the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166 at 2:00 p.m.
 Eastern Daylight Time (the "Annual Meeting").

-At the meeting, stockholders of SBS will be asked to vote: (1) on the election of six members of the Board of Directors to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify, (2) to approve, on an advisory basis, the compensation of our named executive officers and (3) on the frequency of future votes to approve, on an advisory basis, the compensation of our named executive officers.
+At the meeting, holders of our Class A and Class B common stock will be asked to vote on the election of six members of the Board of Directors (the "Common Stock Directors") to serve until our next annual meeting of stockholders or until their respective successors are elected and qualify.

-The Board of Directors recommends a vote (1) "FOR" the election of each of the nominees to the Board; (2) "FOR" approval, on an advisory basis, of our executive compensation as described in this proxy statement; and (3) for approval, on an advisory basis, of conducting future advisory votes on executive compensation every "THREE YEARS."
-The proposals are described in detail in the attached Notice of Annual Meeting of Stockholders and Proxy Statement, which you are encouraged to read fully.
+The Board of Directors recommends a vote "FOR" the election of each of the Common Stock Directors nominated to the Board.
+The proposal is described in detail in the attached Notice of Annual Meeting of Stockholders and Proxy Statement, which you are encouraged to read fully.
 We will also consider any additional business that may be properly brought before the Annual Meeting.